 Dodge Boys - End of the Line

 The storied Dodge Main assembly plant, which helped put the world on wheels and made the Dodge brothers famous, meets its humiliating end in 1981.
-Brain child of the Dodge boys, it once employed 30,000 people during WW2 only to have the axe of inefficiency fall on it as another piece of Dodge history slides into the dust bin of history.
+Brain child of the Dodge boys, it once employed 30,000 people during WW2 only to have the axe of inefficiency fall on it as another piece of the Dodge legend slides into the dust bin of history.